core-interaction/core-interaction.github.io/syllabus.md

 	*We’ll be looking for the quality of responses, appropriate type selection and hierarchy, semantic HTML, and basic CSS.*

 	*Due September 28.*

-* #### Project 2: Spread
+* #### Project 2: *Spread*

 	Students will work in pairs, with a new text from those selected by the class in *Manuscript*.
 Each duo will sketch collaboratively and then implement a new expression together, via pair programming.
 The final web page will be responsive for mobile, desktop, and print layouts.

 	*Here we’re looking for successful design and development collaboration, box-model layout design, and use of responsive media queries.*

 	*Due October 26.*

 * #### Project 3: *Binding*

-	Students will assemble a collection of texts from Spread, combined with their original selection, into a “book”.
+	Students will assemble a collection of texts from *Spread*, combined with their original selection, into a “book”.
 The book will be a multi-page website with a homepage (cover), navigation (table of contents), individual pages for each text, and an introduction (colophon)—with consistent styles applied across all pages.

 	*We want to see effective multi-page design and navigation, advanced layouts (flexbox, grid), consistency across the pages and content, and polish/nuance.*

 	*Due November 23.*